 This is what happened in Argyll in 1887.
 Some fishermen found a painting on the cave wall in Daavar Island and call it a sign from God.
 The way to the cave appears when it is low tide, and people can come into the cave.
 Instead of a sign from God, the crucifixion painting is a local art teacher masterpiece who turned the cave wall into a canvas.

 Local people couldn’t accept the fact that it was painted by a not divine being, so the art teacher was banned from coming to the area.
-Hopefully, it doesn’t happen to you, online casino players, so you can stay playing and placing the bet on https://poker678.net.
+Hopefully, it doesn’t happen to you, online casino players, so you can stay playing and placing the bet.
 However, later the locals allow the art teacher to come back and restore the beautiful and inspiring painting, which becomes a tourist attraction nowadays.

 • Has a Surviving Old Atmospheric Cinema